-Workshops:
+Workshops

-MPO staff schedule workshop-type meetings in public venues in municipalities all throughout the MPO region.
-These workshops are set to coincide with the public review of the draft certification documents, typically in May or June every year.
-Other MPO documents and programs also may be discussed.
+MPO staff schedule workshop-type meetings in public venues in municipalities throughout the MPO region.
+These workshops are scheduled to coincide with the time period(s) when the MPO most needs input to its planning and when that input is most influential.

-Often the workshops include brief presentations followed by question-and-answer sessions.
-Subsequently, there are opportunities for one-on-one interaction between members of the public and MPO staff.
+Workshops often include brief presentations followed by question and answer sessions.
+Subsequently, there are opportunities for one-on-one interactions between members of the public and MPO staff.
 Workshop formats may follow an exhibit-style format, with tables, staffed by program managers, set up for each major topic on the agenda.
-Participants are invited to move from topic to topic as their interest guides.
-Materials may be in any number of communications vehicles: print, large print, web based, PowerPoint slides, table-top display boards, maps, etc.
+During these workshops, MPO staff invites participants to move from topic to topic as their interest guides.
+Materials may be available in a variety of media, such as print, large print, web based, PowerPoint slides, table-top display boards, and maps.